Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 The photo (from Jon Bowers) shows the four Metropolitan coaches, together with LBSCR 661 and LCDR 114

 Our oldest coaches are all from the London, Brighton & South Coast Railway.
-A very early (Craven era) 4-compartment second, built in 1856, is safely stored away as a kit of parts for eventual reconstruction, and a relatively complete 1858-built lantern-roofed full brake has recently been acquired.
+A very early (Craven era) 4-compartment second, built in 1856, is safely stored away as a kit of parts for eventual reconstruction, and a relatively complete 1858-built lantern-roofed full brake, 1860's first and a second brake have also been aquired.
 Another five are Stroudley coaches built between 1875 and 1890.
 One is a 4-compartment first class coach, No.661.
 The restoration work on this coach was funded by the Bluebell Railway Trust, and conducted by a small team of volunteers.
 The body of this coach was grounded as a bungalow, but is now mounted on a suitably modified underframe, and returned to service in July 2004.
-The two Stroudley Brakes arrived in May 1998, and have three compartments and distinctive shaped guard's duckets, where the body of the coach is widened to allow the guard to look along the length of the train.
-Restoration of 949 started in 2004, with an underframe prepared in advance to receive the rebuilt body.
-The other two Stroudley carriages are both five-compartment thirds which arrived in 2000 and 2008.
-All these were grounded bodies, and will require new underframes, which we have available.
+Stroudley Brake No.949 arrived in May 1998, and has three compartments and distinctive shaped guard's duckets, where the body of the coach is widened to allow the guard to look along the length of the train.
+Its restoration started in 2004, with an underframe prepared in advance to receive the rebuilt body.
+The other three Stroudley carriages are another brake and two five-compartment thirds.
+The restoration of 328 started with the preparation of an underframe for it in 2009.
+The aim is to create a complete 19th-century LBSCR set, to run with our Stroudley Terriers, 'Stepney' and 'Fenchurch'.

 London & North Western Railway